Former world heavyweight champion Lucas Browne returns to action on June 2 at Club Punchbowl in Sydney, New South Wales.

 Always fiercely protesting his innocence, Browne has had some bad medicine to swallow since the whole debacle began in the spring of 2016 but is finally ready to fight following an exasperating fifteen-month absence.

 Browne himself, who has been vocal about his desire to get back between the ropes for some time now, didn’t pull any punches with a previously short statement to WBN.

-Opponent Greer has shared the ring with the likes of Hughie Fury, James Toney, Deontay Wilder and Shannon Briggs but is without a victory since 2013.
+Opponent Greer has shared the ring with Hughie Fury, James Toney, Deontay Wilder, and Shannon Briggs but has been victorious since 2013.